32 Best Things to Do in Rome (for First-Time Visitors!)

 If you want to witness the complex water systems that supplied Ancient Rome with thousands of gallons of water, then pay a visit to the Ancient Park of the Aqueducts (Parco degli Acquedotti).

-In this 15 hectares of park, located just outside the city on the Appian Way, you can see a number of aqueducts created from 311 BC to 226 AD that served water throughout the Empire.
+In this 15-hectare (37-acre) park, located just outside the city on the Appian Way, you can see several aqueducts created from 311 BC to 226 AD that served water throughout the Empire.

 You can visit the park at any time of the day, but the best time to visit is definitely at sunrise to see stunning aqueducts bathed in purple hues.